Find the answer to your most frequently asked questions about EDGE certification and technical subjects.

 How is the pricing for EDGE certification calculated?

-The pricing for EDGE certification depends upon the country, and varies according to the project’s number of buildings, the floor area and the type of building.
+The pricing for EDGE certification is set by the certification provider(s) in each country, and varies according to the project’s number of buildings, floor area and type of building.
 More information is available in the Certify section.

 What is the role of certification providers in EDGE?